kiwix/kiwix-apache/README.md

+The project is stalled since many years and has not reached the v1.0.
+Archiving the project.
+Please contact @julianharty if you are interested to work on the project.

 # Apache Module for Kiwix & ZIM files
 This is the home of what's currently a proof-of-concept (p-o-c) experiment to create a module for Apache2.4 Web Servers that serves content from ZIM files.